How to Copy, Move and Rename Files in Linux (Step-by-Step Guide)

 DekiSoft-Linux-Tutorial.JPG MyFile

-Use this to remove file extensions; It might be that you get tired of seeing text files with the same .txt extensions.
-Just remove them simply- with one command:
+Use this to remove file extensions; you might get tired of seeing text files with the same .txt extensions.
+Just remove them- with one command:

 What if you want to put the extensions back?
-Don’t worry you just need to change the command for this.
-The trick is that you need to understand the “s” before the first slash means “substitute”.
-What lies between the first two slashes is what needs to be changed, and what lies between the second and third slashes is what we want it to be changed to. $ represents the ends of the filename which we are changing to .txt.
+Don’t worry you need to change the command for this.
+You need to understand the “s” before the first slash means “substitute”.
+What lies between the first two slashes is what needs to be changed, and what lies between the second and third slashes is what we want to change. $ represents the ends of the filename which we are changing to .txt.

 $ ls